yogitami/notes/Kubernetes.md

 # Kubernetes

-- Kubernetes is open source container orchestration platform (manages containers)
+- Kubernetes is open source container orchestration platform (manages containers).
 - It automates the deployment,scaling & management of containized applications.
-- Helps you managed containerized applications (manage applications that are made up of many containers) in different environments
+- Helps you manage containerized applications (manage applications that are made up of many containers) in different environments
 - K8s doesn't manage data persistence (we are responsible for backing up the data/replicating/managing it) -- here we talking about the application data
 - A system deployed on k8s is known as cluster.

+### Cluster
 1. A Kubernetes cluster is a set of machines, called nodes, that are used to run containized applications.
-2. 2 main pieces in k8s cluster :
+2. Two main pieces in k8s cluster :
 	1. Control Plane : Responsible for managing the state of the cluster.
 In prod env, the control plane usually runs on multiple nodes that span accross several data center zones.
 	1. Set of worker nodes : Run the containized applications workloads.
 Containized applications run in a POD.
 Pod hosts one or more containers & provide shared storage (db) and networking for those containers.
 3. Pods are created and managed by k8s control plane.